Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Discussion

 \subsection{Implications for extremely high-redshift galaxy searches}

-The finding of two, seemingly unassociated, cool Y dwarfs in this single extragalactic field implies a higher density of such objects in the Bullet cluster field than in JADES survey.
-Only a handful of similar objects have been reported so far.
-In the two JADES fields that cover an area 22 times larger than the Bullet cluster field, \cite{hainline25} report only 3 Y dwarfs with $T_{\rm eff}\leq 400\,K$ with similar depth in the medium survey (80\% of the fields) and 5-7 times longer exposure times in the deep and deepest surveys compared to our data.
-The coolest of these, JADES-GS-BD-5, has $T_{\rm eff} \approx 320\,K$ (estimated from photometry), which is similar to Bullet-BD1.

-The NIRSpec spectrum of Bullet-BD1 is very similar to that for the Capotauro object in the CEERS field (Fig.~\ref{fig:ct}, \citealp{gandolfi25}).
+The observations thus indicate that a non-negligible fraction of unresolved dropouts could be mistaken for brown dwarfs.
+The NIRSpec spectrum of Bullet-BD1 is also very similar to that for the Capotauro object in the CEERS field (Fig.~\ref{fig:ct}, \citealp{gandolfi25}).
 The temperature of their brown dwarf template fit is $\approx 300\,K$.
 Our template fit results in a similar temperature (Fig.~\ref{fig:ct}), which is also similar to Bullet-BD1.
 Furthermore, our detected proper motion is below the limit achievable with the current Capotauro data ($\lesssim 137\,\mbox{mas/yr}$, \citealp{gandolfi25}).
 The main difference is, however, that Capotauro shows variability.
 We note, however, that both proper motion and variability were assessed by comparing NIRCam and NIRSpec data, so they are not as accurate as our data, which use two epochs of NIRCam data in the same filter.
 It is thus possible that Capotauro is also a Y dwarf (see also the discussion in \citealt{hainline25}).
 We expect the situation to be clarified further in mid 2026 with scheduled \jwst\ NIRCam medium-band imaging, which may determine the proper motion and possibly confirm the $4.4\mu$m peak in flux apparent in the rather noisy NIRSpec spectrum.

-The space density of Y dwarfs in the Bullet cluster field is $\sim$ 10$\times$ higher than in high-galactic latitude extragalactic deep fields such as JADES and CEERS ($b=+59\deg, 55\deg$, and $-54\deg$, respectively).
-We attribute this to its relatively low galactic latitude ($b=-21\deg$).
-We note that some other high-redshift galaxy searches are conducted at low galactic latitudes and caution that these searches are likely to misidentify extremely red Y dwarfs as high-z candidates visible only in the reddest NIRCam filters.
-At high galactic latitudes, their occurrence might be less likely, though not impossible.